farhanpaal/Python/README.md

 If you're a learner like me, feel free to explore, fork, or suggest improvements.
 And if you’re just getting started: keep going — progress compounds.

+## 📬 Contact Me

+If you have any questions or suggestions, feel free to [email me](mailto:farhan.12345.pala@gmail.com).

 —

 **Farhan Pala**
 *Developer in Progress · Big Ideas · Endless Curiosity*